Private Eyes (TV series): Season 5 (2021)

-Home video releases
+Home media

 The first season of Private Eyes was released on DVD on May 9, 2017.

 Spin-off

-On March 18, 2025, it was announced that a spin-off based on the series had entered development with both Priestley and Sampson set to reprise their roles.
-The new series titled Private Eyes West Coast will see Shade and Everett relocating to Victoria, British Columbia leading very different lives while encountering a world of different cases along with a new group of friends.
+On March 18, 2025, it was announced that a spin-off based on the series had entered development at Global with both Priestley and Sampson set to reprise their roles.
+The new series, titled Private Eyes West Coast, will see Shade and Everett relocating to Victoria, British Columbia, leading very different lives while encountering a world of different cases along with a new group of friends.

+In April 2026, The CW picked up the series for release in the United States.
+The network announced in August 2026 that the series would premiere on October 5, 2026.